paulrougieux/cobwood/README.md

 # Run the model

-Only the GFFPMx model is available.
+Currently, only the GFFPMx model is available.
 The input data can be downloaded from the website of the university of Wisconsin and converted to CSV files.
-Convert data to CSV files:
+Convert data to CSV
+files:

+    from cobwood.gfpmx_spreadsheet_to_csv import gfpmx_spreadsheet_to_csv
+    gfpmx_spreadsheet_to_csv("~/large_models/GFPMX-base2021.xlsb")

-Load input data into a GFPMX model object and run the model.
-At each step compare with the run loaded from the Excel Sheet:
+Load the input data into a GFPMX model object and run the model.
+At each step compare with the other run inside the Excel Sheet:

     from cobwood.gfpmx import GFPMX
     gfpmxb2021 = GFPMX(